jsallan/flow/README.md

 ![trinidox](https://raw.githubusercontent.com/jsallan/flow/main/images/20230623_180005~2.jpg)

 # flow
-A product line of sculpted split ergo mech keyboards
+Ambition: a product line of sculpted split ergo mech keyboards.

 ## Motivation
 The intention of these keyboards is to combine the comfort of a split ergo keyboard with integrated trackball, and the style of a polished product.